cktang88/birdseye-cal/README.md

 # BirdsEye Calendar

 A frontend-only React application for visualizing long-running events across months and years.
-Events are displayed as horizontal bars on a grid where the x-axis represents weeks/months and the y-axis represents years.
+Events are displayed as horizontal bars on a grid where the x-axis represents months and the y-axis represents years.

 ![Calendar View](./image.png)